grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 However the PMS systems do not track which room the doctor is in.
 So this information must come from the application itself.
 The Room Mappings tab contains a list of doctors who have appointments for the day, and a text note that explains where to go for that doctor's office.
 If no note is configured for the doctor, the message will say:

   Dr Adam Ant is ready to see you now

+In addition, on a per doctor basis, you can specify that:

+* a doctor does not participate in messaging at all - this is typically used for special slots like nurse prep visits that are in person, and paired with other appointments so there's no poing messaging about them
+* A doctor does not participate in video at all - all appointments are physical  - this is typically used for special slots like nurse visits that must be in person

 ## Performing Initial Configuration